oleksandr-dubrov/bluetube/README.md

 TODO
 ----
-1. Add options only to download or only to send.
-3. Configurations should keep a bt device name rather than id.
-4. Print the name of file that is being sent.
 5. Use /tmp for bluetube.tmp
 6. make last update time in feed update.

+1. Add options only to download or only to send.
+3. Configurations should keep a BT device name rather than id.
 6. Add option to ignore last time update.
-7. add more prints to verbose